Blockchain Patent for Research Advances Transparency and Data

-IBM has filed for a patent application that will allow blockchain technology to be deployed toward scientific research and the facilitation of data sharing.
-A major aim of the new technology is to make it possible for researchers to closely “follow their work” as it travels between, in addition to being used by, other institutions.
-Basically, “the process outlined in the patent would allow the blockchain to serve as a tamper-proof research log.”
+IBM has filed a patent application to deploy blockchain technology for scientific research and data sharing.
+The new technology aims to enable researchers to closely track their work as it moves between, and is used by, other institutions.
+Essentially, the patent’s process allows the blockchain to serve as a tamper-proof research log.

 Maria Chang, Patrick Watson, Ravindrath Kokku, and Jae-wook Ahn are the creators of the patent.
 These four are members of a research group located in IBM’s Watson Research Center.
 The patent for this technology was originally filed by IBM last December.
 However, the contents of the application are being made public for the first time.
 No one has any idea if the patent will be approved or when it will be approved.